s-victor/TinyPedal/docs/customization.md

 To assign a heatmap preset to specific widget, select corresponding `heatmap name` in widget config dialog.

-In case of errors found in `heatmap.json` file, the APP will automatically fall back to built-in default heatmap preset.
+In case of errors found in `heatmap.json` preset, the APP will automatically fall back to built-in default heatmap preset.

-To restore all heatmap settings back to default, just delete `heatmap.json` file.
+To restore all heatmap settings back to default, just delete `heatmap.json` preset.

 ## Track map viewer
 **Track map viewer can be accessed from `Tools` menu in main window.**

 To load a track map, click `Load Map` button.
 Map file name will be displayed alongside if file is successfully loaded.
-Note, only track map files (.svg extension) that generated from TinyPedal Mapping Module are supported.
+Note, only track map files (.svg extension) that generated from TinyPedal [Mapping Module](#mapping-module) are supported.

 To customize map display, click `Config` button.
 Note, some display options may require reload track map file to be updated.